 - The range master will be responsible for the maintenance of all target d range equipment owned by the K.P.O.A.

-- The Secretary-Treasurer shall be responsible for the maintenance of necessary service contracts and or routine maintenance of all office equipment owned by the K.P.O.A
+- The Administrator shall be responsible for the maintenance of necessary service contracts and or routine maintenance of all office equipment owned by the K.P.O.A

 SECTION IV – ELECTIONS

 - The election will be held no sooner than one hour after the announced commencement of the K.P.O.A.
-Fall Conference Business Session of the general membership.
+Annual Conference Business Session of the general membership.

 - The election will start with the President announcing the candidates for the state and district offices.
 At this time, the President will announce the location of the district elections.
 The district elections will follow the elections of the state offices.